benjamin-20/benjamin-20/README.md

 Enthusiastic individual with a passion for learning, and a keen interest in Data analysis and mobile app development.

 ## Skills:
-💻 Data analysis & Python - Pandas, Numpy, Matplotlib, Seaborn | 📱 React Native | Flutter
+💻 Data analysis & Python - Pandas, Numpy, Matplotlib, Seaborn | 📱 Flutter

 - 🔭 I’m currently working on News app using Flutter
 - 🌱 I’m currently learning React Native